quasarframework/quasar-ui-qmediaplayer/README.md

 QMediaPlayer is an `app extension` for [Quasar Framework v1](https://v1.quasar-framework.org/).
 It will not work with legacy versions of Quasar Framework.

-This work is currently in `alpha` and there are expected changes while things get worked out.
+This work is currently in `beta` and there are expected changes while things get worked out.

-> WARNING
->
-> This app extension has been updated to work with changes that were released with `@quasar/app - 1.0.0-beta.9`.
-If you have not upgraded to at least `1.0.0-beta.9` this app extension will not work.

 If you have installed before `@quasar/app - 1.0.0-beta.9` (or later) then follow these before upgrading Quasar if you previously had this extension installed: